 You may think that the biggest benefit of eating together as a family is to ensure everyone has food in their stomachs.
 However, sharing meals does more than feed each person physically; it also feeds them emotionally and draws them together.
-Keep reading to find out why sharing meals is so important.

-Ask about each person’s day.
+- Ask about each person’s day.
 Teach your child that speaking up is important and that you are truly interested in what they have to say.
 Allow each person time to talk and you’ll soon find your children are eagerly waiting for their turn.
 Encouraging your children to talk during dinner may also help them express opinions and share their experiences.

-Preparing and sharing meals together is also a good way to influence what your children eat.
+- Preparing and sharing meals together is also a good way to influence what your children eat.
 Talk about why certain foods were served and what better choices could have been made.
 Talk about how foods provide nourishment and why it is important to refrain from eating too many refined and sweet foods.

-You may also be surprised to know that sharing meals together can cut down on the chances that your child will become involved with drugs or alcohol.
+- You may also be surprised to know that sharing meals together can cut down on the chances that your child will become involved with drugs or alcohol.
 When teens get involved in things they shouldn’t, it’s usually because they’re trying to get their parents’ attention.
 Children who eat meals with their family already have the attention they desire.